The Growing Threat of Digital Extortion — And How to Avoid It

 These days, however, there is a new threat: digital extortion (also known as cyber extortion).
 It can affect anyone, anywhere, from large corporations to individuals, and it is only likely to become a more serious problem over coming years.

-So what exactly is digital extortion, how can you protect yourself from becoming a victim, and what can you do if you or your organisation are affected?
+So what exactly is digital extortion, how can you protect yourself from becoming a victim, and what can you do if you or your organization are affected?

 Chapter 1: Types of Digital Extortion